5l1v3r1/Unsecure/README.md

 #### Timeline

-25 Dec: Little Flocker author (@JZdziarski) fixed the issue for both privileged and unprivileged users regarding mouse events and only unprivileged keyboard events (unfortunately he was unable to fix root keyboard events), see https://www.zdziarski.com/littleflocker/CHANGELOG
+25 Dec: Little Flocker author (@JZdziarski) fixed the issue for both privileged and unprivileged users regarding mouse events and only unprivileged keyboard events (unfortunately he was unable to fix root keyboard events), see https://www.zdziarski.com/littleflocker/CHANGELOG.
+He also added TouchBar support "only" to Deny/Allow which is immune to this attack.

 23 Dec: This repository is made public